kmarsyd/training.artemis.rds/_episodes/01-intro.md

 # Transfer from Artemis HPC to RCOS: Backup project!

-It’s great practice to routinely back up your Artemis project (whether the data be in /project or /scratch) to RCOS on a regular basis (ideally, after every day you’ve worked on the project).
+It is great practice to routinely back up your Artemis project (whether the data be in /project or /scratch) to RCOS on a regular basis (ideally, after every day you have worked on the project).
 This is made so simple with dt-script, there is no excuse not to 😊

 To backup an ENTIRE project, you can simply run: